Refinancing Your Mortgage vs. Selling Your Home in 2026

 The housing market is shifting, and real estate prices have changed over the past couple of years.
 We’ll provide you with an instant preliminary home value estimate so you can make a more informed selling decision.

-In such major life decisions with far-reaching financial consequences, it’s important for homeowners to weigh financial benefits, personal goals, and market conditions before making a move.
+In such major life decisions with far-reaching financial consequences, homeowners must weigh financial benefits, personal goals, and market conditions before making a move.

 How might interest rates, inflation, and home prices affect your decision?